 As the only university in Estonia liable for teaching and developing teaching activities in the field of law, our mission is to ensure the training of highly qualified lawyers and to make sure that research and development is undertaken in all areas of Estonian law.

-School of Law is the nr 1 law school in Estonia and in the Baltic States (rated 251-300 in QS World University Rankings by Subject 2018).
+School of Law is the nr 1 law school in Estonia and is the leading law school in the Baltic States (rated 251-300 in QS World University Rankings by Subject 2019).

 We teach law at all levels of higher education.
 In 2002, School of Law merged with the Law Institute in Tallinn.
 Since then, we offer BA and MA programmes both in Tartu and in Tallinn.
 Our doctoral studies take place in Tartu.
 University of Tartu is the only university in Estonia which awards doctorates in law.